 |Column||Instructions For Changing the Contents of Drop-Down Menus|

 |B, C G, J||Highlight the cell you want to edit.

-From the File, menu clicks “Data” -> “Validation” and change the content of the source field.
+From the File, the menu clicks “Data” -> “Validation” and changes the content of the source field.

 |Column||Instructions For Filtering Data|

 |Any||Highlight the header of the cell you wish to filter data on.

 From the file menu click “Date” -> “Filter” ->”Auto Filter.”

 Select your filter criteria from the drop-down menu that appears on your header cell.

 A risk mitigation plan is basically the name of planning strategies and processes to enhance project productivity and reduce the probability of risks.

 It mainly is strategic and smart planning of mitigating risks for the battement and successful completion of the project.
 The risk mitigation process mainly includes tracking, identifying, and evaluating the risk.